Professional Driving Tips

 For over 100 years now, some of the best drivers in the world have perfected their driving skills on the track, where they learn pro-driving techniques that 99.9% of the rest of the population does not know about.
 And do you want to know what?
 There’s no reason you can’t head to one of our preferred Las Vegas race tracks and learn these skills, too!
 Unless you’re terrified of going fast, in which case–I’m happy to spell it out for you (literally).

-As an experienced personal injury attorney, race car driver and life-long enthusiast, I’ve learned a thing or two about performance driving.
+As a Las Vegas Car Accident Attorney, race car driver and life-long enthusiast, I’ve learned a thing or two about performance driving.
 Here are some of the proven techniques used by actual race-car drivers on the race-track that you should put into practice each time you get behind the wheel.
 They’ll make your school drop off, errand runs, and work commute safer, more enjoyable, and they’ll even make you a better driver!

 → The Physics of Driving